HIV: Discovery

 The first news story on "an exotic new disease" appeared May 18, 1981, in the gay newspaper New York Native.

 AIDS was first clinically observed in 1981 in the United States.
 The initial cases were a cluster of injection drug users and gay men with no known cause of impaired immunity who showed symptoms of Pneumocystis pneumonia (PCP or PJP, the latter term recognizing that the causative agent is now called Pneumocystis jirovecii), a rare opportunistic infection that was known to occur in people with very compromised immune systems.
 Soon thereafter, researchers at the NYU School of Medicine studied gay men developing a previously rare skin cancer called Kaposi's sarcoma (KS).
-Many more cases of PJP and KS emerged, alerting U.S. Centers for Disease Control and Prevention (CDC) and a CDC task force was formed to monitor the outbreak.
+Many more cases of PJP and KS emerged, alerting the U.S. Centers for Disease Control and Prevention (CDC) and a CDC task force was formed to monitor the outbreak.
 The earliest retrospectively described case of AIDS is believed to have been in Norway beginning in 1966.

 In the beginning, the CDC did not have an official name for the disease, often referring to it by way of the diseases that were associated with it, for example, lymphadenopathy, the disease after which the discoverers of HIV originally named the virus.
 They also used Kaposi's Sarcoma and Opportunistic Infections, the name by which a task force had been set up in 1981.
 In the general press, the term GRID, which stood for gay-related immune deficiency, had been coined.
 The CDC, in search of a name and looking at the infected communities, coined "the 4H disease", as it seemed to single out homosexuals, heroin users, hemophiliacs, and Haitians.
 However, after determining that AIDS was not isolated to the gay community, it was realized that the term GRID was misleading and AIDS was introduced at a meeting in July 1982.
 By September 1982 the CDC started using the name AIDS.